 All cash is reconciled on a monthly basis by Finance Team.
 Cash is held securely in school safes.
-The
+The Trust ensures adherence to DFE Risk Protection arrangement.

 Deposits

 Particulars of any deposit must be entered on a copy paying-in slip, counterfoil or listed in a supporting book.
 The details should include: